Kwenta/smart-margin/README.md

 Encoding parameters in a bytes string in this way gives us maximum flexiblity to be able to support many commands which require different datatypes in a gas-efficient way.

-For a more detailed breakdown of which parameters you should provide for each command take a look at the `MarginBase.dispatch` function.
+For a more detailed breakdown of which parameters you should provide for each command take a look at the `Account.dispatch` function.

 Developer documentation to give a detailed explanation of the inputs for every command will be coming soon ✨!